Costpap/CostBot/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for CostBot
-title: 'FR - '
 labels: enhancement
 assignees: ''
 ---